-Officer and City Council Auditor the Police and Fire Pension Fund's quarterly investment return reports.
+Committee, or unless necessary for compliance with applicable laws quarterly investment return reports.
 These reports must, at a minimum, show gross gain/loss results as well as gain/loss results net of investment fees.
-These quarterly reports must also include comparisons to (1) assumption and benchmarks of the Police and Fire Pension Fund and (2) results of comparable pension funds.
+These quarterly reports must also include comparisons to (1) assumption and benchmarks of the Police and Fire